Never-ending regulation combined with an increasingly complex regulatory overlap has made life tough for banks in recent times.

 Within this change is cultural evolution, a key requirement for attracting and retaining the right people.
 Job titles specifically charged with implementing RegTech and driving regulatory change management initiatives have started to appear on a regular basis.

-Collaboration is the key to RegTech success
+Is collaboration the key to RegTech success?

 Central to compliance digitization is the willingness to work with RegTechs to effect positive progression.
 Financial institutions are acknowledging the need for external help to solve these issues.
 They are gaining a real understanding of what Artificial Intelligence (AI), and associated tools including Machine Learning (ML) and Natural Language Processing (NLP), can do to help – but they know this is something they would be hard pushed to do themselves.

 The pace of progress in AI technology is startling, now providing the opportunity to deliver smart insights and automated, cognitive decision-making, at enterprise scale.
-Robotic process automation is also delivering operational efficiency for compliance at a level previously unimaginable, and the ability to generate a defensible audit trail is the icing on the cake.
+Robotic process automation (RPA) is also delivering operational efficiency for compliance at a level previously unimaginable, and the ability to generate a defensible audit trail is the icing on the cake.
 The technology can be applied holistically and mapped over the whole business, and increased use of open API architectures is allowing previously isolated silos to be joined up, so that information is able to flow where it needs to, without delay.

 The UK’s Financial Conduct Authority (FCA), for one, is now actively looking to technology for answers.
 The regulator is looking to see how their handbook can become more easily accessible by making it machine readable, and thus giving it a level of automated interpretation.
 This means banks can understand their obligations and report back more easily and uniformly, with automated support.
-Along with an open API network it will be easier for the FCA to ingest data from many regulated entities and analyze it to identify market trends or areas that need change.
+Along with an open API network it will be easier for the FCA to ingest data from many regulated entities and analyse it to identify market trends or areas that need change.

 A second use for the regulator is being able to model the impact of any proposed changes before they go out to consultation.
 This involves the technology being able to machine read the proposal, to understand the sentiment and then map that onto different types of organizations and business lines, to simulate the likely impact of what is to be proposed.